opendp/opendp/docs/source/api/user-guide/utilities/serialization.rst

         <class 'opendp.mod.Measurement'>

-Some objects, typically those which are created via the plugin API, are not currently serializable:
+Some objects, including those which are created via the plugin API, and those which have an internal state not reflected in their constructor, are not currently serializable:

 .. tab-set::